 I do wish that the back riser pads were one piece.
 It’s hard to tell in the below photo, but the riser pad on the right is actually two pieces.

-I’m always confused about what to call these shaped bushings, so I referred to Smoothstar’s website, which they call them ‘truck cup’.
-So, truck cup bushings it is!
+I’m always confused about what to call these shaped bushings, so I referred to Smoothstar’s website, which they call ‘truck cup’.
+So, truck cup bushings it is.

 Here are some of my likes and dislikes about my Smoothstar.